 The Forget-Me-Not Hour: Your Ancestors Want Their Stories to Be Told

-Catch Jane Wilcox, host of The Forget-Me-Not Hour: Your Ancestors Want Their Stories To Be Told talk radio show from Kingston, N.Y.
-Begun on 950 AM radio in Poughkeepsie in November 2010, Jane’s show features interviews with local, regional and national genealogy and history guests, a little music, and lots of genealogy tips.
+Jane hosted The Forget-Me-Not Hour: Your Ancestors Want Their Stories To Be Told podcast on BlogTalkRadio.com for 6+ years.
+Begun on 950 AM radio in Poughkeepsie in November 2010, Jane’s show featured interviews with local, regional and national genealogy and history guests, a little music, and lots of genealogy tips.
 The show went on an indefinite hiatus in June 2017.
 All episodes are archived.